sjvermeu/pmcs/bin/pmcsa/README.md

 ~$ pmcsa [-d <port>] <repo-urn>
 ```

-The `-id` option is to daemonize the agent.
+The `-d` option is to daemonize the agent.

 ### Streams ###